AWPO: Enhancing Tool-Use of Large Language Models through Adaptive Integration of Reasoning Rewards

 \subsection{Experiment Setup}

 \paragraph{Training Details} We construct a mixed corpus tailored to robust tool learning in RL.
-ToolACE \citep{liu2025toolace} (2k multi-turn samples) focuses on the decision of whether to invoke a tool or answer directly in multi-step interactions; Hammer (masked) \citep{lin2025robusthammer} (1k multi-turn samples) randomizes tool and argument identifiers to enforce description-grounded generalization rather than lexical memorization; and XLAM \citep{zhang2024xlamfamilylargeaction} (11k multi-turn samples and 30k single-turn samples) provides compositional tasks that require issuing one or multiple tool calls per turn.
+ToolACE \citep{liu2025toolace} focuses on the decision of whether to invoke a tool or answer directly in multi-step interactions; Hammer (masked) \citep{lin2025robusthammer} randomizes tool and argument identifiers to enforce description-grounded generalization rather than lexical memorization; and XLAM \citep{zhang2024xlamfamilylargeaction} provides compositional tasks that require issuing one or multiple tool calls per turn.
 Jointly, these datasets supervise tool-invocation timing, robust semantic grounding, and compositional planning \citep{qian2025toolrl}.

 To obtain denser and more fine-grained reward signals, we convert multi-turn dialogue trajectories into single-step decision instances.
 Concretely, a dialogue with $K$ interaction steps is decomposed into $K$ sub-instances, each conditioned on the full preceding context as input and supervised with the model’s action at that step as the target.
 Furthermore, we augment the chain-of-thought component of each sub-instance by calling GLM-4.6 \citep{5team2025glm45agenticreasoningcoding} and GPT-4o \citep{openai2024gpt4ocard} to generate reference rationales, which are subsequently used by an LLM-as-a-Judge module during training.
 This decomposition strategy, following the SWiRL framework \citep{goldie2025syntheticdatageneration}, substantially increases supervision density: the model receives process-level feedback at every decision point rather than only on the final outcome.
 Such step-wise supervision leads to more stable learning of multi-step reasoning and tool use.
 We use Swift \citep{zhao2025swiftascalablelightweightinfrastructure} and Verl \citep{Sheng_2025verl} to train models.